 The North Dakota Flex Program identifies CAHs in most need through a competitive Request for Proposal (RFP) process and makes available a limited number of subcontract awards for financial and operational improvement projects.
-In addition, the North Dakota Flex Program provides the CAH Board of Director's Boot Camp and the Peer Exchange Program.
+In addition, the North Dakota Flex Program provides ongoing education around various topics including Medicare compliance, billing and coding, Board of Director's Boot Camp, and the Peer Exchange Program.
 For the Peer Exchange Program, the North Dakota Flex Program provides travel support for individuals or small groups to meet with similar entities from other areas of the state and share information, ideas, and successful approaches to improving quality and access to health care services.

-- Assists CAHs in identifying specific health needs of their communities and supports planning and implementation of related activities
+- Assisting CAHs in identifying specific health needs of their communities and supports planning and implementation of related activities

-- Assists CAHs with developing strategies for engaging with community partners and targeting specific health needs
+- Assisting CAHs with developing strategies for engaging with community partners and targeting specific health needs

 The North Dakota Flex Program, through a competitive RFP process, makes available a limited amount of funding to support programming that addresses a significant need identified by the hospital's most recent community health needs assessment process.
-These projects encourage collaboration between the CAH, local public health units and other community organizations and stakeholders and promote community engagement and healthy behaviors.
+These projects encourage collaboration between the CAHs, local public health units, and other community organizations and stakeholders, while they promote community engagement and healthy behaviors.

 Please provide information about network activities in your state to support Flex Program activities.

-The ND CAH Quality Network serves as a common platform for CAHs to share best practices, tools and resources related to providing quality care.
-The mission of the Network is to support ongoing performance improvement.
-Goals of the Network include improving information sharing and networking at the regional and state level among CAHs, tertiary facilities and other stakeholders to prevent duplication of efforts.
-All 36 of North Dakota's CAHs are members of this network.
-An executive committee of CAH representatives serve as a decision-making body and provide leadership to the members, as well as oversee the Network's efforts.
-A stakeholder committee, represented by statewide partner organizations, provides feedback, and a link to increase communication.
+The North Dakota CAH Quality Network serves as a common platform for CAHs to share best practices, tools, and resources related to providing quality care.
+The mission of the network is to support ongoing performance improvement.
+Goals of the network include improved networking and information sharing at both the regional and state level among CAHs, tertiary facilities, and other stakeholders to prevent duplication of efforts.
+All 36 North Dakota CAHs are members of this network.
+An executive committee of CAH representatives serve as a decision-making body and provide leadership to the members, as well as oversee the network's efforts.
+A stakeholder committee, represented by statewide partner organizations, provides feedback and a link to increase communication.